PriceBlocs/react-priceblocs-js/README.md

 }
 ```

-### Product metadata
+### Display product metadata

-If you need product metadata like name and description to show to the user then you can pass one or more prices to the component and retrive the associated products via the values object in context
+If you need to display product metadata to the user (e.g name and description) then you can pass one or more prices to the functional component and on initialization.
+The products associated with the prices will be fetched and the made available via the values object for use within your UI.

 ```javascript
 import { PriceBlocs } from '@priceblocs/react-priceblocs-js'